-2.1 Dust samplingAerosol sampling
+2.1 Aerosol sampling

-Sampling was performed on a 80-m walk-uptriangular towermast (S 2° 08.602', W 59° 0.0033') at the Amazon Tall Tower Observatory (ATTO) site (Andreae et al., 2015), a research area in the central Amazon Basin with minimal influence of anthropogenic emissions, in particular during the wet season when near-pristine atmosphere conditions are prevalent.
-The sampling period ranged from 19-March to 25-April 2015, which is within the typical period that dust transport to the Amazon Basin has been observed-reported before (Talbot et al., 1990; Swap et al., 1992; Prospero et al., 2014; Yu et al., 2015).
-AerosolsTotal particulate matter (TPM) were-was sampled above the canopy at 60 m height above ground level (AGL) and below the canopy at 5 m height, without size cut-off, (AGL), and transported in a laminar flow through a 2.5 cm diameter stainless steel tube.
-The aerosol flow was dried by into an air-conditioned container.
-The sample humidity at 60 m height was kept below 40% using a a silicadiffusion dryer.
-The sample humidity at 5 m height was kept dry with a silica gel diffusion dryer installed on_the inlet line.
-Atmospheric particles were collected on Nuclepore® polycarbonate filters (47 mm diameter, 0.8 μ m pore size, Whatman® Nuclepore) at a flow rate of 10 $\frac{1}{\pm}$ 0.5 L min-1min-1.
+Sampling was performed on a triangular mast (S 2° 08.602', W 59° 0.0033') at the Amazon Tall Tower Observatory (ATTO) site (Andreae et al., 2015), a research area in the central Amazon Basin with minimal influence of anthropogenic emissions, in particular during the wet season when near-pristine atmosphere conditions are prevalent.
+The sampling period ranged from 19 March to 25 April 2015, which is within the typical season during when dust transport to the Amazon Basin has been reported before (Talbot et al., 1990; Swap et al., 1992; Prospero et al., 2014; Yu et al., 2015).
+Total particulate matter (TPM) was sampled above the canopy at 60 m height above ground level (AGL) and below the canopy at 5 m height (AGL), and transported in a laminar flow through a 2.5 cm diameter stainless steel tube.
+The aerosol flow was dried by a diffusion dryer.
+Atmospheric particles were collected on polycarbonate filters (47 mm diameter, 0.8 μ m pore size, Whatman® Nuclepore) at a flow rate of 10 \pm 0.5 L min-1.

-The aerosolDue to different activities at the site, the TPM sampling was performed using the inlet below the canopy at (5 m height) for the first 11 days, and the inlet at 60 m height for the others 26 days.
-The samplesSamples were collected over 24 or 48 h periods, consecutively, in order to accumulate sufficient mass to be detectedquantified by ion chromatography-(UV-VIS-detection).
-After sampling, the filters were immediately stored in sterile flasks containingunder refrigeration until laboratory analysis.
-Each flask contained nitric acid solution (re-filtered HNO3, 99.5%) at pH 2.2 ± 0-2.5.3, in order to interruptquench the transitionequilibrium process between the two iron oxidative states, (Fe(II) and Fe(III)), in orderand to stabilize the iron concentrations, according to the methodology adapted from (Siefert, 1998, Bruno et al., 2000, Cwiertny et al., 2008, Trapp et al., 2010).
+Due to different activities at the site, the TPM sampling was performed using the inlet below the canopy (5 m height) for the first 11 days, and the inlet at 60 m height for the other 26 days.
+Samples were collected over 24 or 48 h periods, in order to accumulate sufficient mass to be quantified by ion chromatography (UV-VIS detection).
+After sampling, the filters were immediately stored in sterile flasks under refrigeration until laboratory analysis.
+Each flask contained nitric acid solution (re-filtered HNO3, 99.5%) at pH 2.2 ± 0.3 , in order to quench the equilibrium process between the two iron oxidative states, Fe(II) and Fe(III), and to stabilize the iron concentrations (Siefert, 1998, Bruno et al., 2000, Cwiertny et al., 2008, Trapp et al., 2010).